 4 MINS READ

 By Mitchell Lim

 Whether distributing crucial personal protective equipment (PPE) or ensuring customers receive online orders on time, the logistics sector is at the heart of facilitating and maintaining the flow of goods worldwide—a particularly relevant and challenging role during the COVID-19 pandemic.
 Among these companies is Royal Pacific, a Singapore-born company efficiently and reliably fulfilling the logistical needs of the nation.

 To stay competitive and meet growing consumer demands and expectations, logistics companies like Royal Pacific can turn to digitalisation.
-Recently, Royal Pacific took the initiative to embrace and accelerate their digital transformation by adopting InvoiceNow—a nationwide e-invoicing initiative launched by the Infocomm Media Development Authority (IMDA).
-By utilising new digital tools like e-invoicing, Royal Pacific is able to break free of tedious, manual bookkeeping and empower their employees with much needed space and time for professional growth.
+Recently, Royal Pacific took the initiative to embrace and accelerate their digital transformation by adopting InvoiceNow—a nationwide e-invoicing framework and initiative launched by the Infocomm Media Development Authority (IMDA) in Singapore.
+By utilising new digital tools like e-invoicing and digital payment solutions, Royal Pacific is able to break free of tedious, manual bookkeeping and empower their employees with much-needed space and time for professional growth.

 Embracing digital transformation